qdzo/ceylon-config/README.md

 Library looks for the config file in current dir and *profiles* dirs.
-After that it loads system environment variables, cmd parameters, system properties and merges them in one `HashMap<String,String>` that accessable as `env` toplevel object.
+After that it loads system environment variables, cmd parameters, system properties and merges them in one `HashMap<String,String>` that accessible as `env` top-level object.

 ### Use Configuration file